Cowpea mild mottle virus

 Cowpea mild mottle virus (CPMMV) is a plant pathogenic virus of the family Betaflexiviridae that infects yardlong beans, soybeans and peanuts.
 It is transmitted by whiteflies that feed on the underside of plant leaves.
-Symptoms of infection include leaf malformation and mosaic, or spotted, patterns on the leaves.
+Symptoms of infection include leaf mottling, mild mosaic, and leaf malformations.
 According to the Handbook of Plant Virus Diseases, the pathogen is found in "China, India, Indonesia, Ivory Coast, Nigeria, Thailand, Philippines, Papua New Guinea [and] Sudan".